KrailOrg/krail/docs/tutorial08.md

 Let's add a database source (which for now will actually be an in-memory map, until we [add persistence](tutorial09.md))

-- in TutorialI18NModule, define two pattern sources - class and database (previously wewere using the default - class only).
+- in ```TutorialI18NModule```, define two pattern sources - class and database (previously we were using the default - class only).
 The order they are declared is significant, as that is also the order they queried.
 ```
 @Override
 protected void define() {